andreaharit/bilingual_pdf/README.md

-# Bilingual pdf builder
+# Bilingual_PDF

 ## What it does

-Bilingual PDF builder is a Python program that asks the user for a PDF document, a target language for translation, and outputs a new PDF where you can compare the original text and the translated one, paragraph per paragraph.
+Bilingual_PDF is a Python program that asks the user for a PDF document, a target language for translation, and outputs a new PDF where you can compare the original text and the translated one, paragraph per paragraph.

 The new PDF has a table where each row is a paragraph.
 And the three columns are:

-- **Index**.
+- **Page/Paragraph**.
 This is a numeric ID of the page and paragraph.
 Example: 1.1 is the first page and its first paragraph.
 - **Original**.
 The original text.
 - **Translated**.
 The translated text.